Bidding Games and Efficient Allocations: Discussion and Related Work

 Huang et al. prove that item prices \emph{decrease} over time.
-Curiously, we observe (empirically) that prices \emph{increase}.\footnote{Using an implementation of Algorithm~\ref{alg:PSPE_fast} in Matlab, we computed the PSPE prices for an SSA with $k$ identical items.
-When the initial budget is the same ($0.5$ for each player), we witness a clear pattern of \emph{increasing prices} over time \rmr{prove by induction?}.
-This pattern breaks when we start from different initial budget allocations.} It is possible that this is an artifact of the auction rule, as in the Poorman version the total amount of money is also decreasing in each round.
+Curiously, we observe (empirically) that prices \emph{increase}.\footnote{Using a fast implementation of our algorithm in Matlab, we computed the PSPE prices for an SSB with $k$ identical items.
+When the initial budget is the same ($0.5$ for each player), we witness a clear pattern of \emph{increasing prices} over time.
+This pattern breaks when we start from unequal initial budget allocations.} One interpretation is that the result of Huang et al. is an artifact of the auction rule, as in the Poorman version the total amount of money is also decreasing in each round.